rodrigobock/rodrigobock/README.md

 ---

-💡 *"Transformando aprendizado em prática, um commit por vez."*
+💡 *"Turning learning into practice, one commit at a time."*